|

 Scientists of the CRC will conduct research in the phenomenology of elementary particles, focusing in particular on physics related to the Higgs boson, the physics of top quarks, electroweak gauge bosons, jets, and dark matter, as well as flavor physics.
 Our goal is to develop novel concepts and methodologies to search for physics beyond the Standard Model through precise measurements at the LHC, at flavor factories and elsewhere.

-Open positionsThe CRC has openings for postdoctoral and Ph.D. positions.
+Open positionsThe CRC has openings for Ph.D. positions.
 More information can be found here, or directly contact the principal investigators. |

 |